 Once an individual ends up with skin rashes after consuming any dish that contains shrimp, he/she is likely experiencing a type of food allergy.
 Allergies to shellfish are one of the common food allergies that affect millions of individuals all over the world.

 Always bear in mind that shellfish includes both mollusks and crustaceans such as oysters, clams, squid, abalone, crab, shrimp and lobster.
 Developing skin rashes is one of the initial indications of an allergic reaction and should not be ignored.
 Once an individual is suspected with an allergy to shrimp or other foods, a doctor should be consulted as soon as possible.
 The doctor will perform certain tests to confirm the allergy.

-Any allergy to a certain food starts with an unusual immune reaction.
+In general, any allergy to a certain food starts with an unusual immune reaction.
 Certain proteins present in shrimp are erroneously identified by the immune system as a threat.
 This initiates an immune response to release antibodies to attack the protein.
-The next encounter of the individual to the shrimp protein, the immune system releases histamine which is the substance responsible for the development of skin rashes along with other symptoms.
+Furthermore, the next encounter of the individual to the shrimp protein, the immune system releases histamine which is the substance responsible for the development of skin rashes along with other symptoms.

 What are the signs and symptoms?

 An allergic reaction can trigger skin rashes within minutes up to a few hours after eating any dish that contains shrimp.
 The response to shrimps usually varies where the minor symptoms include rashes and itchiness.
 As for cases of stronger reactions, the individual might end up with other indications including hives and inflammation of the lips, face, mouth and tongue.